NAPARC Position Papers and Denominational Reports

 Orthodox Presbyterian Church (OPC)

-Founded in 1936 by J. Gresham Machen to maintain Reformed orthodoxy against modernism, the OPC holds to the Westminster Standards and is widely regarded as the most rigorously confessional Presbyterian denomination in North America.
+Founded in 1936 by J. Gresham Machen to maintain Reformed orthodoxy against modernism, the OPC holds to the Westminster Standards and is widely regarded as one of the most rigorously confessional Presbyterian denominations in North America.
 Its General Assembly reports span nearly ninety years of careful theological reflection.

 The full list of available reports: